Mahrez brace helps Algeria qualify for Cup of Nations

 Zambia were shock winners of the 2012 Cup of Nations in Libreville, edging the Ivory Coast on penalties after a goalless final.

-Defeat was a huge blow for Belgian-born Zambia coach Sven Vandenbroeck, who was hired when local Wedson Nyirenda resigned after the opening round to join a South African club.
+Defeat was a huge blow for Belgium-born Zambia coach Sven Vandenbroeck, who was hired when local Wedson Nyirenda resigned after the opening round to join a South African club.

-Vandenbroeck has won one match, drawn one and lost two in the Cup of Nations since his first appointment as a national team head coach.
+Vandenbroeck has won one match, drawn one and lost two in the Cup of Nations since his first appointment to a national head coach post.

 He assisted compatriot and Cameroon coach Hugo Broos when the central African country surprisingly won the 2017 Cup of Nations in Gabon.